TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-asr-success.md

 />
 # We ran diagnostics on your resource and found an issue

-Allocation Success Recommender predicts the chance of success for your desired allocation based on the inputs specified.
-If your desired allocation is blocked or has a low chance of success, then alternate recommendations with high chance of success are provided.
-Recommendations are ranked based on chance of success.<br>
+The Allocation Success Recommender predicts the chance of success for your desired allocation based on the inputs specified.
+If your desired allocation is blocked or has a low chance of success, then the Recommender provides alternate recommendations with a high chance of success.
+Recommendations are ranked based on the likelihood of success.<br>

 <!--issueDescription-->
 Good News!
 You should see successful deployments for your desired deployment allocation with the requested parameters: Subscription ID: **<!--$SubscriptionId-->SubscriptionId<!--/$SubscriptionId-->**, region: **<!--$Region-->Region<!--/$Region-->**, size: **<!--$VMSize-->VMSize<!--/$VMSize-->**, instances: **<!--$Instances-->Instances<!--/$Instances-->**.<br>